JAVHD/gotest/README.md

 # gotest
 gotest
-this is go test demo
+this is go study demo
+enjoy it